-- It may be difficult to find fruits and vegetables at certain restaurants- especially fast-food and chain restaurants consider giving your patronage to the locations that support your healthy lifestyle! - When you can, opt for apples slices, the "vegetable of the day", or a side salad instead of fries or chips. - When healthy options are not available, keep in mind that your overall diet is what is important - commit to eating and serving your family a healthy amount of vegetables and fruits each day so you can enjoy occasions when you're out and they're not available.
+- It may be difficult to find fruits and vegetables at snack bars, food courts, chain restaurants, and other oninstallation eateries - consider giving your patronage to the locations that support your healthy lifestyle! - When you can, opt for apples slices, the "vegetable of the day", or a side salad instead of fries or chips. - When healthy options are not available, keep in mind that your overall diet is what is important - commit to eating and serving your family a healthy amount of vegetables and fruits each day so you can enjoy occasions when you're out and they're not available.

-or fewer hours of recreational screen time+ ·
+or fewer hours of recreational screen time+